Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: The Impact of Dark Matter Interactions on the PBH Halo Profile

 \subsection{Stripping Radius}

 We now discuss the terminal radius of the PBH dark matter halo $r_T$.
 Much like planets in the outer-reaches of a star system can be stripped away from their parent star if another star passes too close to the system, close encounters of a PBH with astrophysical objects of similar or greater mass can strip the exterior of the PBH's dark matter halo, such that $r_T\ll r_{\rm eq}$.
 Close encounters with stars are the obvious candidate for stripping events, however close encounters with the galactic centre, as well as other PBH, can also be relevant.
+This discussion is included to convey that the late-time halos around PBH can be quite different from those at earlier times.
+Notably, we do not expect stripping to impact constraints from extragalactic gamma-rays (which will be our focus in Section \ref{S5}) since these are dominantly sourced at higher redshift, prior to stripping events.

 Suppose that a PBH undergoes a close encounter with body $B$ with density $\rho_B$.
 One can estimate the radius $r_T$ out to which the dark matter halo survives stripping due to a close encounter with $B$ via the Hill radius, this leads to a terminal radius of order (see e.g.~\cite{Scholtz:2019csj}) \beq r_T=\left(\frac{\rho_{\rm halo}}{2\rho_B}\right)^{1/3}\sim d\left(\frac{M_{\rm halo}}{2M_B}\right)^{1/3}, \eeq where $d$ is the distance between the PBH and $B$ at the point of closest approach, and $\rho_{\rm halo}$ and $M_{\rm halo}$ are the total density and mass of the PBH halo prior to the close encounter.